What Does This Vaccine Help Prevent?

 - Epilepsy or other nervous system problems

-- Severe swelling or severe pain after a previous dose of any component of the vaccination to be given
+- Severe swelling or pain after a prior dose of any part of the shot to be given

-- Moderate or severe illness—wait until you recover to get the vaccine
+- Moderate or severe illness—wait until you get better to get the vaccine

-The best way to prevent diphtheria is to get vaccinated.
+The best way to block diphtheria is to get vaccinated.

-Promptly clean all wounds and follow up with your doctor for medical care to prevent a tetanus infection.
+Clean all wounds right away.
+Follow up with your doctor for care to block a tetanus infection.